Day One | Tuesday, 17 June 2025

 Foundations of Practice: Theories, Knowledge and Safety

-International Keynote: A Systems Approach to Housing First: Learning From Success in the Netherlands
+International Keynote: Housing First as a program to end persistent homelessness: Learning From Success in the Netherlands

 Understanding the fundamentals of the Housing First model